jloan/inclusive_syllabi/index.md

 ##### Footnotes:

 [^1]: The beginnings can be traced back further regarding issues of assessment.
-In particular, teaching in the UNC Writing Program where we were supported in using *contract grading* (see Elbow and Danielewicz) and in coming into contact with the work Asao B. Inoue around [anti-racist assessment practices](https://wac.colostate.edu/books/perspectives/inoue/).
+In particular, teaching in the UNC Writing Program where we were supported in using *contract grading* (see Elbow and Danielewicz) and in coming into contact with the work of Asao B. Inoue around [anti-racist assessment practices](https://wac.colostate.edu/books/perspectives/inoue/).
 Will address that in a future iteration of this page.